Julien-Elie/usenet-signcontrol/README.md

 your installation.
 5. Running `python signcontrol.py`.

+If you intend to generate several control articles during a single run of this script, you can make use of **gpg-agent** so as to type your passphrase only once.
+Running `gpg-agent --daemon signcontrol.py` should work.

 ## Support

 To report an issue or ask a question, please use the [issue tracker on